wp-plugins/wp-auctions/readme.txt

 1. Download the plugin file, unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload it via the WordPress plugin backend.
 1. Activate.
-1. Configure the plugin from the WP Auctions menu in your WordPress backend.
-Set the plugin up with your settings like email, address etc...
+1. Set up the plugin from the WP Auctions menu in your WordPress backend.
 1. Add your auctions
 1. Sell your stuff and make money!

-The plugin is widget ready and will appear in your "Appearance > Widgets" list.
-Simply drag and drop and the widget into any widget ready area, like your sidebar.
+The plugin is widget ready and the widget will appear in your "Appearance > Widgets" list.
+Simply drag and drop the widget into any widget ready area, like your sidebar.

 Alternatively, you can also add this snippet to the sidebar on your theme: `<?php wp_auctions(); ?>`